FahimFBA/Mini-Projects-in-HTML-CSS-and-Javascript/README.md

-# 50 Projects in HTML CSS and Javascript
+# 50 Mini Projects in HTML CSS and Javascript

 ### Used Software: